-A friend of mine gave me a recipe for Copper Penny Carrots years and years ago.
+A friend of mine gave me a recipe for delicious, sweet and sour Copper Penny Carrots years and years ago.
 It was something I made frequently when my kids were little.

 DISCLOSURE: In order for me to pay my blogging expenses, I may receive monetary compensation for my endorsement and/or link to products mentioned on this blog.
 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.